-If you catch some bad weather Sports Center will even give a complimentary waterproof poncho while you play.
+If you catch some bad weather, Sports Center will even give a complimentary waterproof poncho while you play.

 13. Connecticut Post Mall

-The Connecticut Post Mall arrived as an open-air shopping centre in 1960 and wasn’t actually enclosed until 1981.
+The Connecticut Post Mall arrived as an open-air shopping center in 1960 and wasn’t actually enclosed until 1981.
 Since then it has come through various expansions, the most-recent in the mid-2000s at a cost of $118m.

 Add to that a big helping of entertainment at the 14-screen Cinemark multiplex, which also has an IMAX theater.